ashakhatri007/CeptreDocs/pages/Examples/BlocksWorld.md

     ![image](https://user-images.githubusercontent.com/42487202/155249426-3ab055ca-b567-421f-a6f2-625d9ac52ee3.png)

 3. `Place a block on the table` - The arm must be holding the block.
-Afterwards, the arm is no longer holding the block.
+Afterward, the arm is no longer holding the block.
 The block is on the table and clear, and the arm is free.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |